ibidathoillah/WebSortlink-React-AntDesign/README.md

 # ShortLink Dashboard
 ### Fullstack url shortener

-Create simple bit.ly clone with some rules :
+Website bit.ly clone with features:

 - the output link should be unique and random by default
 - maximum generated links (last path) is 10 chartacters